 What if I’m selling/ purchasing a home that has a septic system and well?

 If requested, the Darke County Health Department will inspect the septic system and well of the property.
-This inspection is called a Special Service inspection, and the 2018 fee for this inspection is $200.00 for the sewage system and $125.00 for the well.
+This inspection is called a Special Service inspection.
 The Health Department will take a water sample and have it tested for total coliform bacteria, which are the indicator organisms of contamination.
 Samples for other parameters may be requested for an additional fee.
 It is not a requirement by the Health Department to have the system inspected; however, many lending institutions require such inspection.
 And, if you are completing an inspection through the Health Department, then you must fulfill all requirements of the Health Department for inspection including the water test on the water system.
 It is important for the potential homeowner to be informed as to what they are purchasing.

 The Health Department has records of septic systems that are installed within the county.
 Most of the records are filed by address; however, there are still some records (mainly in the southern portion of the county) that are filed according to Township and the last name of the homeowner when the system was installed.
 They may also be filed according to the Builder or Subdivision name if the builder applied for the permit at that time.
 Some records date back to the 1950’s, but most start in the 1970’s.
 In order to find a record, please have the following information available: a list of all previous homeowners, address, township, subdivision, lot number, builder of the house, and whether it is a septic system or an aeration system.

 - Have the inlet and outlet lids to the septic tank uncovered at the time of inspection.

 - Have the lids to the distribution boxes and/ or splitter box uncovered.